Types of Hypercortisolism

 ACTH-dependent hypercortisolism (pituitary or ectopic tumor)

-CORTISOL FLUCTUATIONS IN PEOPLE WITH PITUITARY ADENOMAS7
+CORTISOL FLUCTUATIONS IN A PATIENT WITH a PITUITARY ADENOMA7

 ACTH-DEPENDENT HYPERCORTISOLISM IS CHARACTERIZED BY A MORE RAPID ONSET, PROGRESSION, AND WORSENING OF SIGNS AND SYMPTOMS